Is Vicks Vapor Rub Safe For Babies? Uses And Alternatives

 Does Vicks VapoRub/BabyRub Really Work For Babies?

 Vicks VapoRub/ BabyRub is not a decongestant and it does not cure cold or cough in babies.
-Instead, it may help calm, soothe, and relax a baby with common cold.
+Instead, it may help calm, soothe, and relax a baby with a common cold.

 Amanda Sztar, a mom of two kids and a pharmacist, shares on her blog Pharmamum how Baby Vicks eucalyptus rub helps calm her children and aids in better sleep.
 She says, “I honestly don’t know how it works, but whenever I rub it (Baby Vicks eucalyptus rub) on my children’s feet, they often have a better night’s sleep with a lot less coughing (ii).”